Coronavirus Updates from The Center for Pediatric Airway Disorders

 The Center for Pediatric Airway Disorders is actively using video visits as an alternative to most in-person visits.
 From the comfort of your own home, we are able to make or review treatment plans, answer any questions or concerns, complete all of the necessary paperwork for surgery and even include other members of the care team when a multi-disciplinary approach is required.
 Call us at 215-590-3440 and our team will schedule the visit and walk you through the simple technology set up to ensure your visit goes smoothly.
 If a video visit is not appropriate for your specific situation, we will work with you to plan a safe, productive in-person visit.

 Current patients: We are looking at every appointment and evaluating the best way to connect with you about your child’s care.
 We will contact you to discuss options for any upcoming appointments.
-In the meantime, we encourage you to sign in to your MyCHOP account to ensure you can successfully access your account.
-If you have questions, or need to sign up for MyCHOP, please call us at 215-590-3440.
+We will contact you to disucss options for any upcoming appointments.

 Second opinions and new patients: The Center for Pediatric Airway Disorders continues to accept new patients and requests for second opinions.
 At this time, we may be able to offer telemedicine visits as our initial introduction to you and your child to be sure we reduce unnecessary exposures for your family.
 From that visit we will partner together what will be the next steps in your plan of care (an in-person visit, a procedure in the office, surgery or a future follow up).

 If you are seeking a second opinion or looking to refer a new patient, call us at 215-590-3440.
 Find instructions for getting set up for video visits with us.

 We recommend that you check with your insurance carrier to see if telemedicine visits, telehealth visits, or video visits are a covered benefit under your plan as well as your financial responsibility for this visit.

 Information to help prepare you for your telemedicine visit